-Keep a food diary to help identify trigger foods.
+Use a food diary to help you identify your trigger foods.
 You may also want to eat smaller meals throughout the day to avoid extra discomfort from inflammation.

-Speak with your gastroenterologist if you feel any flare-ups returning, and you can work on a diet adjustment together.
+Speak with your gastroenterologist if you feel any flare-ups returning so you can work on a diet adjustment together.

 You can still live a healthy life if you have UC.
-You can continue to eat delicious foods and your UC can stay in remission if you follow your treatment plan and let your doctor know about any changes in your health.
+You can continue to eat delicious foods and stay in remission if you follow your treatment plan and let your doctor know about any changes in your health.

-Approximately 1.6 million Americans have some type of inflammatory bowel disease.
+Around 1.6 million Americans have some type of IBD.
 A number of online or in-person support groups are available.
 You can join one or more of them to find additional support for managing your condition.